Fall/Spring 2021/2022 information

 CapU student housing is located in a growing neighbourhood with a number of amenities and services within short walking, biking or transit distance.
 Amenities includes coffee shops, restaurants, grocery shopping and social activities such as rock climbing and laser tag.

 Residence fees are broken down into four payments.
 Application fees are payable using a credit card on the application portal, when you apply for housing.
 Confirmation fee are to be paid using a credit card when you receive a housing offer and you want to accept on the application portal.
 Fall and Spring semester fees are posted to your student account in the 2nd week of each semester.
 Payment can be made the same way you pay your tuition.

 Arrival and move-in

-In August, you will receive an email via your CapU email address and your residence portal, about your specific move-in date and time and additional details.
+You will receive an email via your CapU email address and your residence portal, about the move-in date and time.

-Early move-in means arriving in housing prior to the move-in date (September 1, 2021).
+Early move-in means arriving in housing prior to the move-in date.
 You must have received and accepted a housing offer before making a request for early move-in.
 We may not be able to accommodate all early move-in request, but we encourage you to contact email@example.com to make your request.